-The exhibit case in the main entrance to the Law Library displays a selection of popular movies with legal themes available in our collection.
-Some of the featured films in the exhibit are: To Kill a Mockingbird, Amistad and The Magdalene Sisters.
+The Law Library has a selection of popular movies with legal themes available in our collection.
+Some of the films include: To Kill a Mockingbird, Amistad and The Magdalene Sisters.
 Our film collection is located in the reserve area of the library and movies are available for check out.
 You can browse our feature films here.

 In 1998 more than 100 nations came together to form the International Criminal Court, the first permanent court created to prosecute perpetrators (no matter their positions) of crimes against humanity, war crimes, and genocide.
 The Reckoning follows prosecutor Luis Moreno Ocampo as he issues arrest warrants for the rebel leaders of the Lord’s Resistance Army in Uganda, puts four Congolese warlords on trial in The Hague, charges the president of Sudan with genocide and war crimes in Darfur, challenges the UN Security Council to have him arrested, and shakes up the Colombian criminal justice system.
 Whether you are interested in human rights, international law, or would just like to see how the ICC works, check out The Reckoning from the law library.